 Natural Hair Colour

-Why Hair Colour Changes
+Why Natural Hair Changes Colour

-We can change our hair colour by choice through using hair dyeing products.
-Various chemical processes in hairdressing (like bleaching, tinting, neutralising) act on the natural pigments to change the hair’s colour.
+We can change our hair colour by choice by using hair dyeing products.
+Here, the various chemical processes in hairdressing (like bleaching, tinting, neutralising) act on the natural pigments to change the hair’s colour.

 Describing Hair Colour

 The hair colour we see consists of depth and tone.
 Hair also has an undercoat, called undertone, which comes into play when we lighten or colour the hair.